People not thinking things through in western animation TV.

 - Justice League

-- "Tabula Rasa" had Lex Luthor attempt to defeat the Justice League using A.M.A.Z.O., an android built by Arthur Ivo that had the power to replicate the powers of anyone it scanned, by lying to the android that the Justice League were evil.
-When J'onn J'onzz is the only member of the Justice League whose powers haven't been copied, Luthor encourages A.M.A.Z.O. to replicate them.
+- "Tabula Rasa" had Lex Luthor attempt to defeat the Justice League using A.M.A.Z.O., an android built by Arthur Ivo that had the ability to replicate the powers of anyone it scanned, by lying to the android that the Justice League were evil.
+Before long, J'onn J'onzz is the only member of the Justice League whose powers haven't been copied yet, and Luthor encourages A.M.A.Z.O. to replicate them and complete the set.
 Unfortunately for Luthor, he forgot that J'onn J'onzz had telepathy, and A.M.A.Z.O. was able to use the telepathy to find out that Luthor was deceiving him.

 - In "Only a Dream", Copperhead attempts to gain leverage for an escape by jumping onto Hawkgirl's back, positioning his poison fangs near her neck, and ordering her to fly him out.
 She flies up a few hundred feet and stops.
 When Copperhead demands to know why, she notes that his threat is no longer as effective, since if he bites her neck she'll fall to the ground and they'll both die.
 Copperhead decides not to reenact the scorpion and the frog.
 "Didn't really think this through, did you?"
 After she touches down, Green Lantern congratulates her on the bluff; her reply is a deadpan "Who was bluffing?"